cash-compass/main/README.md

 To further assist users in understanding their spending patterns, the tool includes a pie chart feature.
 This chart provides a detailed breakdown of transactions by category, illustrating how much of their income is allocated to each category.

 ## Testing and Running

+Once you have the website running to start testing and getting it work you first need to either create a user for yourself or login to a preexisting user, once you do that it should load in previous information or give you a start balance of 0.
+From their you able to start adding income and expenses to see both balance and transactions change, the pie chart will also begin updating as well.
+Once this all begins to work the project should be fully working on your end.
+If not you might have had an issue either login or creating a new user for yourself, if the transactions are going through then you either don't have the income to add them or your information is wrong, and the pie chart will not appear properly until you start logging transactions.

 ## Contributors